Baseball and softball scorekeeping involves more than just keeping track of how many runs cross the plate.

 By GameChanger and Bo Smolka

-This content is provided by GameChanger, the live scoring app that delivers coaching insights and fan updates for more than 125,000 teams, and the official scorekeeping app recommended by Little League®.
+This content is provided by GameChanger, the live scoring app that delivers coaching insights and fan updates, and the official scorekeeping app recommended by Little League®.
 Find out more at gc.com/ll.